paraiccooney/data-centric-project/README.md

 I future I would like to impliment the ability to search by additional parameters such as difficulty & category.
 I would also like to include the ability to search by multiple criteria & a search function on the My Recipes page to allow the user to search through their own recipes (bookmarked
 & authored).
-Additionally I would like to remove the case sensitivity of the search by manipulating the search imput.
+Additionally I would like to remove the case sensitivity of the search by manipulating the search input.

 **Update authored recipes**
 I would like to grant the user the ability to update their own authored recipes.